leonardosahon/Lay/README.md

 ## Documentation

-We wil begin creating officials documentations soon, pleas bear with us for the moment.
+We wil begin creating officials documentations soon, please bear with us for the moment.

 Meanwhile, visit: https://lay.osaitech.dev to check the status of things